Deploy an Agent System in a Container

 -p 8000:8000

-: Maps port 8000 from the container to port 8000 on your local machine so that you can access the HTTP server for the agent runtime.
+: Maps port 8000 from the container to port 8000 on your local machine so that you can access the HTTP server for the agent system runtime.

 -e